valenwave/Notebook/Games/PC Games/Epic Games.md

 # Free Games
 Has new free games to claim every Thursday.

+# Games
+Offworld Trading Company